ITurres/O.P-Project/README.md

 the images will need a max-width, and regarding the text below the images, I will add some properties to it.

+the images and the background of the text will have rounded edges, so i will have to apply the border-radius to the classes.
+////////

+PROBLEM!>: the max-width of 1200px that I added to all the containers is not working after (including)-container3-.
+I inspected it with google and container3 and later have a very large margin.

+My theory: